-What is the GICC?
+WhAt is the gicc?

-How does the GICC work?
+How does the gicc work?

-The GICC will also take on an informal advisory role to UN Women and provide tangible recommendations for approaches to ensure multi-sectoral action and commitment to advance women and girls in the innovation cycle.
-After the 2 years, these recommendations will be integrated into the cross-sectoral efforts to address the barriers to innovation faced by women and girls and the coalition expanded to include new partners and objectives.
+The GICC will also take on an informal advisory role to UN Women and provide recommendations for approaches to ensure multi-sectoral action and commitment to advance women and girls across the innovation cycle.
+After the two years, the recommendations will be integrated into the cross-sectoral efforts to address the barriers to innovation faced by women and girls.
+The coalition will be further expanded to include new partners and objectives.

 What is the gender gap in innovation?